 Address: Carrer de la Cooperativa, 47, Mataró, Spain

-Entry Fee: No
+Entry Fee: Free

-Covered by Passes?: N/A
+Covered by Passes: N/A

-Website: http://naugaudi.cat/en (official website)
+Website: naugaudi.cat (official website)

 Outside of Barcelona, Gaudí worked on his first industrial architectural project.
 He was asked by Salvador Pagès, whom he knew, to help build a textile manufacturing complex of the Mataró Workers Cooperative.
 He was to integrate existing structures and plan new ones, including the industrial buildings, homes for the families, and community buildings such as a school and a library.

-Gaudí began working on the project in1878 and worked closely with architect Emili Cabanyes.
+Gaudí began working on the project in 1878 and worked closely with architect Emili Cabanyes.
 The construction began in 1883.
 In the end, only a few buildings designed by the architect were actually built.
 The only remaining buildings of the complex today are a former cotton bleaching shed and latrines.

 The cotton bleaching shed is now a contemporary art museum, the Mataró Contemporary Art Museum Consortium.
 The museum contains some information on the history and architecture of the building.
-It is free to visit and once a month you can take a guided tour of the building.
+It is free to visit, and once a month you can take a guided tour of the building.

 Fountain of Hercules and Pergola at the Güell Estate